 - Developing or updating list of current prescriptions.

 - A checklist and schedule for preventive services – screenings, shots and other preventive health care.

 The annual wellness visit can be performed by a doctor or other Medicare-approved health care professional.

 Does Medicare Cover an Annual Physical?

-While Medicare Part B pays for an annual wellness visit, it does not pay for annual physicals.
+While Medicare Part B pays for an annual wellness visit, annual physicals are not covered.

-Medicare will only pay for one physical — called the Initial Physical Examination (IPPE) — when you enroll in Medicare.
+Medicare will only pay for your IPPE when you first enroll in Medicare.
 You are required to take the IPPE within the first 12 months after you enroll.

 - Check of vital signs